 Description: This UDT is used to standardize message reads from other device PLCs.

-Naming Convention: Tags using this UDDT shall be named MSG_BYX1_1, where BYX1 is the remote PLC that is the target of the message read, and _1 is incremented sequentially if additional message blocks are needed.
+Naming Convention: Tags using this UDT shall be named MSG_BYX1_1, where BYX1 is the remote PLC that is the target of the message read, and _1 is incremented sequentially if additional message blocks are needed.

 Additionally, within each local PLC BXX a tag of this type should be created with the name MSG_BXX1_1.
 This tag will be used to implement the PLC heartbeat and should also be used as a holding array for data to be read by other PLCs.